Scoville Scale, table and Heat levels

-Capsaicin is an 8-methyl N-vanillyl 6-nonenamide in whose name the relationship to vanilla can already be discovered.
-This is no coincidence, because both have their origin on the Yucatan peninsula in the Gulf of Mexico.
+Capsaicin is an 8-methyl N-vanillyl 6-nonenamide, in whose name the relationship to vanilla can already be discovered.
+This is not by chance because both have their origin quite certainly on the Yucatán Peninsula in the Gulf of Mexico.

-Unit of measurement of the scale is SHU, which stands for “Scoville Heat Units”.
-Sometimes the abbreviation SCU can be found, which is the same, but without “Heat”.
+The unit of measurement for the scale is SHU, which stands for “Scoville Heat Units.”
+Sporadically, you can find the abbreviation SCU, which is the same thing, only without “Heat”.

 Today, the amount of capsaicin is determined with an HPLC (High Pressure Liquid Chromatography) measuring instrument.
 In German, this instrument has the long name “High Pressure Liquid Chromatography”.
 In these instruments, the liquid is broken down into its individual molecules and their quantity is determined.
 The result is displayed as a curve on a monitor.
 Here you can read which molecule is present in the corresponding concentration.
 Those who want to buy such a Scoville measuring device for the degree of sharpness should plan on 10.000 Dollar and more.

 But it’s also easier.
 Even today, the method of the inventor of the Scoville scale can be applied by anyone.
 Wilbur Scoville worked for the Parke Davis Pharmaceutical Company in 1912.
 In order to make his studies on capsaicin comparable, he needed a resilient measurement method.
 And this is as simple as it is easy to understand.

 In an American journal for pharmacists, he described his actual measurement method in just four sentences:

 This is the method I used.
 One gram of ground chilli is soaked overnight in 100 ml alcohol.